 To see examples of how previous winners organized and presented their one minute pitches, please see the six previous winners.

 A: You can always email us at firstname.lastname@example.org.

+You may talk to someone directly through posted conference office hours.
 Once the conference starts, we will have posted staffed info desk hours, where you can chat live with a conference staffer or jump online to a Zoom help desk and speak to a staffer directly.